UIKonf/uikonf-website/_days/2_monday.md

     talk: 10 Things you Need to Know before Implementing Cryptography
     time: "11:50"
     speaker: anastasiia
+  - title: Workshop - Building Apps Fast with Cloud Firestore
+    description: In this codelab, you will build a restaurant recommendation app on iOS backed by Google Cloud Firestore.
+We will set up Cloud Firestore and learn about Firebase Authentication.
+Any level of iOS experience welcome!
+Please come with Xcode, cocoapods and a simulator installed.
+You don't need to register for this workshop.
+    time: "11:50"
   - title: Edward Valentini
     talk: Compilers and LLVM Demystified
     time: "12:25"